dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_2-tokyo-before-lunch.md

 After exiting [Kōrakuen Station](https://en.wikipedia.org/wiki/K%C5%8Drakuen_Station), we started by visiting the main attraction: the [Bunkyo Civic Center](https://en.wikipedia.org/wiki/Bunkyo_Civic_Center), a 28-storey, 146m-tall building, serving as the government building for Bunkyo ward.
 It is most well-known for having a **free** observation deck (and we didn't have to take the stairs), from which you can easily see [Mount Fuji](https://en.wikipedia.org/wiki/Mount_Fuji) on a clear day.

 [**Mount Fuji**](https://en.wikipedia.org/wiki/Mount_Fuji) is the highest mountain in Japan, with 3776m.
 It is located in the eastern parts of Chubu, and can be seen from many places, especially in the [Kanto Plain](https://en.wikipedia.org/wiki/Kant%C5%8D_Plain) (it is clearly visible from several locations in Tokyo, even though Tokyo is 60km to the northeast of Mount Fuji).
-It is an active stractovolcano, and it last erupted in 1708.
+It is an active stratovolcano, and it last erupted in 1708.
 Its almost perfectly symmetrical shape, associated to the fact it is easily visible from Tokyo, the capital of Japan since 1600, prompted its numerous appearances in Japanese art, culture and folklore.

-At the the [Bunkyo Civic Center](https://en.wikipedia.org/wiki/Bunkyo_Civic_Center) we took the elevator (which was surprisingly fast yet confortable), mixed with the local government staff.
+At the the [Bunkyo Civic Center](https://en.wikipedia.org/wiki/Bunkyo_Civic_Center) we took the elevator (which was surprisingly fast yet comfortable), mixed with the local government staff.
 The elevator stopped twice, and both times we saw huge open offices full of white-collars.
 We could have literally wandered around the offices, in a certain way a physical demonstration of what transparency should look like in local and public administration.

-The view was quite great, altough I was a bit disappointed as I could not see [Mount Fuji](https://en.wikipedia.org/wiki/Mount_Fuji), as I even brough my binoculars.
+The view was quite great, although I was a bit disappointed as I could not see [Mount Fuji](https://en.wikipedia.org/wiki/Mount_Fuji), as I even brought my binoculars.
 In Tokyo it was only partly cloudy, but apparently it was misty around [Mount Fuji](https://en.wikipedia.org/wiki/Mount_Fuji) so we couldn't see much in the distance.

 <figure>
     <div class="flex-row">